The #1 Reason We Think

 "This Shouldn't Be Happening"

-As I mentioned on my home page, all work stress begins with a single thought.
+All work stress begins with a single thought.
 And every stressful thought is a variation on the same theme: This sucks...and shouldn't be happening.
 And never is that more true than with handling co-worker stress or a difficult co-worker.

 How you handle difficult co-workers can make or break your success at work.
 In his book, People Skills, Robert Bolton states: “80% of the people who fail at work do so for one reason: they do not relate well to other people.”

 If you are still holding onto the useless concept that being right is the best way to achieve success at work, then you are probably struggling harder than most to get along with difficult co-workers.

 Being right is the booby prize in today's workplace.
 It was drummed into you throughout your entire childhood that being right was the ONLY achievement.
 Once you entered the workplace, you noticed that a competitive nature that forces ones OPINION on others is the best way to find yourself eating lunch alone---every day.

 So, let's focus on the way to get you back on the RIGHT TRACK, and away from BEING RIGHT.

 A communicated message involves three components: Body Language, Tone of Voice and Word Choice.
 I would offer that there is a fourth component that is equally vital: Mindset or having an 'at-work attitude.'

 Listening skills are another facet that gets very little attention, and needs to be PRACTICED REGULARLY if your goal is better working relationships.

 Below are links for developing all of these, so that you find yourself highly-skilled when dealing with difficult co-workers.